jamiejamiebobamie/pegaFlashcards/notes.md

-	system architects and business architects who routinely update rules. where can you select the user role and portal type on the Details tab of the portal record default user portals are organized with:
+	system architects and business architects who routinely update rules. where can you select the user role and portal type on the Details tab of the portal record
+Default user portals are organized with what three things?
 	a header
 	a left navigation pane
 	a content pane